🚫 [Deprecated] Infoblox SOC Insight Data Connector via Legacy Agent

 Used in Solutions Infoblox, Infoblox SOC Insights

-Collection Method MMA
+Collection Method AMA

 Connector Definition Files InfobloxSOCInsightsDataConnector_Legacy.json